GROUPOЇD

 The second part is dedicated to mathematical models and theories internalized in this language.

-The base library for cubicaltt is given on separate page: Formal Mathematics: The Cubical Base Library
+The base library for cubicaltt is given on separate page: Formal Mathematics: The Cubical Base Library.

 ARTICLES